roemeren/tableau-workbook-extractor/README.md

 ### Install Graphviz

-For creating graphs the `Graphviz` software is used and should be installed from here: https://graphviz.org/.
+For exporting the graphs as images the `Graphviz` software is used and should be installed from here: https://graphviz.org/.

+For Windows it is important to add the Graphviz `bin` subdirectory to the `Path` environment variable (otherwise the `dot` command used by pydot won't be recognized).

 ## Description